mkchuprin/BestPix/README.md

 ## Description

 Each time you use your iPhone to take a picture, the iPhone will give that picture a score.
 This package shows you the 10 highest rated photos.

+## Privacy

+This package does not upload any data.

 ##  Setup